 - i.
 Verify applicability conditions listed in section 2 Applicability of the methodology. - ii.
-Verify changes in carbon stocks in selected reservoirs. - iii.
-Verify project emissions and leakage. - iv.
-Verification of project implementation activities with compliance with the SDGs and co-benefits of the Orquídea category. - v.
+Monitor environmental policy related to the project and the guidelines for implementing Colombia's agreements and commitments to the UNFCCC. - iii.
+Verify changes in carbon stocks in selected reservoirs. - iv.
+Verify project emissions and leakage. - v.
+Verification of project implementation activities with compliance with the SDGs and co-benefits of the Orquídea category. - vi.
 Verification of compliance with social and environmental safeguards.